- Business & Enterprise

 - Career Conversation Guides

 Teaching staff employ a variety of teaching methodologies and activities such as debate and discussion, thinking skills, paired work and co-operative learning.
 We try to offer activities both within and outside of the classroom.
-In addition to this we are always keen to invite the local community into the department to enhance learning and teaching for example we have had visits from our MP, MSPs, and the GEO Bus.
+In addition to this we are always keen to invite the local community into the department to enhance learning and teaching for example we have had visits from our Scottish Parliament and the police.

 Our pupils have the opportunity to progress in History, Geography, Modern Studies and RMPS from their CfE level in S1 through to Advanced Higher.
 Our curriculum structure involves a Broad General Education phase from S1 to S3 followed by discrete 1 year SQA courses from S4 to S6 in our Senior Phase.
-The department offers a variety of courses, both academic and vocational, catering for pupils of all abilities and interests, for example we recently introduced aspects of Environmental Science, Classical Studies and Politics.
+The department offers a variety of courses, both academic and vocational, catering for pupils of all abilities and interests.

 Our world is constantly changing in both a physical and human sense.
 Geography looks at the agents that shape the landscape we live in and how humans have become an integral part of this fascinating place.
 It is vital that as humans we understand how fragile the Earth can become and look at ways of protecting it in the future.